miljantekic/minimax-client-js/task-tracker.md

 - Ensured all tests are passing with good coverage for the auth module
 - Verified integration with existing auth components
 - Fixed edge cases in error handling implementation

+### N19 (Task #19)
+Implemented the base HTTP client for the Minimax API:
+- Created `HttpClient` class in `src/http/http-client.ts` that handles:
+  - Making HTTP requests to the Minimax API with proper authentication
+  - Configurable base URL, timeout, and headers
+  - Integration with the session manager for authentication
+  - Support for different HTTP methods (GET, POST, PUT, DELETE)
+- Added comprehensive configuration options in `HttpClientOptions`
+- Implemented proper error handling for different request scenarios
+- Updated exports in `src/http/index.ts` and `src/index.ts` for easy importing

+### N20 (Task #20)
+Implemented request/response interceptors for the HTTP client:
+- Created `InterceptorManager` class in `src/http/interceptors.ts` that handles:
+  - Adding, removing, and applying request interceptors
+  - Adding, removing, and applying response interceptors
+  - Support for async interceptors
+- Added type definitions for interceptors in `RequestInterceptor` and `ResponseInterceptor`
+- Integrated interceptors with the HTTP client
+- Created comprehensive tests in `src/__tests__/http/interceptors.test.ts`

+### N21 (Task #21)
+Implemented error handling middleware for the HTTP client:
+- Created `ErrorMiddlewareManager` class in `src/http/error-middleware.ts` that handles:
+  - Processing and transforming errors from API responses
+  - Support for middleware chaining
+  - Converting Axios errors to Minimax-specific error types
+- Added middleware registration and execution in the HTTP client
+- Implemented proper error handling for different error scenarios
+- Created comprehensive tests in `src/__tests__/http/error-middleware.test.ts`

+### N22 (Task #22)
+Implemented retry mechanism for the HTTP client:
+- Created `RetryHandler` class in `src/http/retry.ts` that handles:
+  - Retrying failed requests based on configurable conditions
+  - Support for exponential backoff with jitter
+  - Respecting rate limit headers from the API
+- Added `DefaultRetryStrategy` with sensible defaults for common retry scenarios
+- Integrated retry mechanism with the HTTP client
+- Created comprehensive tests in `src/__tests__/http/retry.test.ts`

+### N23 (Task #23)
+Implemented concurrency handling for RowVersion:
+- Created `RowVersionHandler` class in `src/http/row-version.ts` that handles:
+  - Adding RowVersion to request data for optimistic concurrency control
+  - Extracting updated RowVersion from concurrency error messages
+  - Creating request interceptors for automatic RowVersion handling
+- Added middleware for handling concurrency errors
+- Integrated RowVersion handling with the HTTP client
+- Created comprehensive tests in `src/__tests__/http/row-version.test.ts`

+### N24 (Task #24)
+Wrote comprehensive unit tests for the HTTP client:
+- Created `http-client.test.ts` with tests for all HTTP client functionality
+- Fixed TypeScript errors and improved type definitions
+- Ensured all tests are passing with good coverage
+- Added tests for edge cases and error scenarios
+- Verified integration with authentication module

 <!-- Continue with notes for remaining tasks as they are worked on -->